 Polar Two-Star Alignment requires some knowledge of the night sky.
-AutoStar provides a database of bright stars and two stars from this database are chosen by the observer for alignment.
-First, choose "Polar" from the "Setup: Telescope: Mount" menu.
-The rest of the procedure is almost identical to the (Alt/Az) TWO STAR ALT/AZ ALIGNMENT, page 38.
+AudioStar provides a database of bright stars and two stars from this database are chosen by the observer for alignment.
+First, choose "Polar" from the "Setup: Telescope: Mount" menu and place the telesope into the Polar Home Position as described on Page 52.
+The rest of the procedure is almost identical to the (Alt/Az) TWO STAR ALT/AZ ALIGNMENT, page 39.